CamiloACarvalho/Practice-code/README.md

 Hello everyone 👋🏼😄

-I'm glad wit yoir visite.
+I'm happy with your visit.
 Welcome and enjoy!

-This repository
+This repository contains only Java code.
+It's a simple code that I've been practicing.

+I'd like to remind you that all the code in this repository is commented out!